-Appendix 2- Variation Margin Report Set-up for Intelimatch
+Appendix 2- Variation Margin Report Set-up for Intellimatch

-The Variation Margin Report to be sent to Intelimatch will contain the Variation Margin movements for the reportable funds.
+The Variation Margin Report to be sent to Intellimatch will contain the Variation Margin movements for the reportable funds.

 For that we need first to define the extraction concerned by this report (GS Reportable), where we can filter the concerned Funds and Allotments.